crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

 	Go to the **URL** `hello-app-1-[silly unique name].mybluemix.net` you noted above.
 You should see a "broken" application.

 	d.
 (Optional) In the lab directory you can execute `loop-curl-app.sh` and `curl` the application repeatedly, to watch it change as you deploy.
-You should see curl return the text "Hello, here is your application - BROKEN".
+Right now you should see the text "Hello, here is your application - BROKEN".

     `./loop-curl-app.sh URL`